 You can adjust the Jarvis by up to 25 inches, which is perfect for either standing or sitting.
-It’s lightning-fast too, lifting and lowering at 1.5-inches per second.
+It’s lightning-fast, too, lifting and lowering at 1.5-inches per second.
 The Jarvis comes in a variety of sizes ranging from 30-inches by 24-inches to 78-inches by 30-inches.

-Like the Jarvis and Skarsta, the Flexispot requires a good bit of assembly before you can get to work.
+Like Jarvis and Skarsta, the Flexispot requires a good bit of assembly before you can get to work.
 Luckily, Kris found it easy to put together, and the build quality is solid.
 It also matches the Jarvis in terms of speed, adjusting at 1.5-inches per second.
-It’s a smooth operator though, so you won’t have to worry about spilling your coffee when you lift it.
+It’s a smooth operator, though, so you won’t have to worry about spilling your coffee when you lift it.

 The best of the rest:

 Standing desks are meant to be as unique as you are, and the V2 from Uplift is a perfect way to tune your setup.
 It’s not cheap, and you’ll have to buy straight from Uplift itself, but you can customize every aspect.
-The V2 comes in just about any size from 42-inches by 30-inches up to 80-inches by 30-inches.
+The V2 comes in just about any size, from 42-inches by 30-inches up to 80-inches by 30-inches.

 Vari electric standing desk

 Vari’s large, 48-inch by 30-inch standing desk is a great option if you want to match your home or office decor.
 It comes in your standard black and white finishes, but you can also choose from butcher’s block or reclaimed wood versions that feel a bit more personal.
-No matter what topper you choose, the frame of the desk is made of sturdy steel and reinforced with a crossbar.
+No matter what topper you choose, the desk frame is made of sturdy steel and reinforced with a crossbar.

 The powerful motor is just as premium as the desk itself, and it adjusts to heights between 25.5 inches and 50.5 inches quietly.
 You can store up to three height settings on the premium LED display for even easier adjustments.
 Vari claims that you can assemble its desk in around five minutes without any special tools, so don’t be afraid to put it to the test.